 Although the term “climate refugees” is often used in relation to forced migration in the context of climate and environmental change, this is not a legally valid term as the 1951 Refugee Convention does not recognize environmental factors as criteria to define a refugee.

-In 2017, 18.8 million people in 135 nations were newly displaced in the context of sudden-onset disasters within their own country (IDMC, 2019a).
+In 2018, 17.2 million people in 144 countries and territories were newly displaced in the context of disasters within their own country (IDMC, 2019a).
 The first half of 2019 saw 7 million new internal displacements due to disaster (IDMC, 2019b).
-The Internal Displacement Monitoring Centre (IDMC) records that worldwide, over a period of nine years (2008-2016), about 227.6 million people were displaced internally as a response to disasters.
-South and East Asia, the Caribbean, and the Pacific were the most affected regions.
-In particular, China, the Philippines and Cuba recorded the highest numbers of disaster displacements in 2017.
+The Internal Displacement Monitoring Centre (IDMC) records that worldwide, over a period of eleven years (2008-2018), about 265.3 million people were displaced internally as a response to disasters.
+South and East Asia, and the Pacific were the most affected regions.
+In particular, the Philippines, China and India recorded the highest numbers of disaster displacements in 2018.
 Small island developing states (SIDS) continued to be disproportionately affected by natural hazards.
-In 2017, displacement has been caused primarily by extreme weather events, especially flooding (8.6 million) and storms (7.5 million).
-Particularly devastating were hurricanes Harvey, Irma and Maria in the Atlantic and the Caribbean, and a series of typhoons in South and East Asia and Pacific.
-(IDMC, 2018) While the majority of mobility in the context of environmental and climate change more generally, including disaster displacement, occurs within the borders of countries, some people are forced to move abroad.
+In 2018, displacement has been caused primarily by extreme weather events, especially storms (9.3 million) and cyclones, hurricanes and typhoons (7.9 million).
+Particularly devastating were the southwest monsoons in India and Typhoon Mangkhut in China and the Philippines (IDMC, 2019).
+While the majority of mobility in the context of environmental and climate change more generally, including disaster displacement, occurs within the borders of countries, some people are forced to move abroad.
 Global data on cross-border movement in the context of disasters are, however, limited, with only a few notable cases being examined so far (Nansen Initiative, 2015; Ionesco, Mokhnacheva and Gemenne, 2017).
 In some cases, official sources on humanitarian visas by countries such as the United States (US), Brazil and Argentina for Haitians can be used.

 Slow-onset processes such as droughts or sea level rise also increasingly affect people’s mobility worldwide.
 Though specific data are not available, case studies are highlighted by existing research, for example: Foresight, 2011; Piguet and Laczko, 2014; Ionesco, Mokhnacheva and Gemenne, 2017.